-Households with employment income make up the majority of food insecure households.
-In 2014, over 60% of Canadians who were food insecure reported employment as their main source of income.
-Low-waged jobs and inconsistent work leave many without enough income to buy food.
+- In 2021, just over half (51.9%) of Canadians living in the 10 provinces who were food insecure reported employment as their main source of income.1 Low-waged jobs and inconsistent work leave too many workers without enough income to buy food.

-Many who receive social assistance in Ontario are food-insecure.
-In 2014, almost two-thirds of Ontario households receiving social assistance reported food insecurity.
-The high rates of food insecurity among households receiving social assistance in Ontario suggest that it fails to meet recipients’ basic needs.
+- Among Ontarians who receive social assistance, approximately two-thirds (67.2%) reported food insecurity in 2021.1 The high rates of food insecurity among households receiving social assistance in Ontario suggest that it fails to meet recipients’ basic needs.

 The negative impacts of food insecurity

 - Food insecurity is a serious public health problem because individuals’ health and well-being are closely linked to their household food security.